 Syllabus at a Glance

-There are five total sessions included in this purchase, each meeting once a week for 1.5 hours on five consecutive Mondays beginning September 13.
+There are five total sessions included in this purchase, each lasting for 1.5 hours on five consecutive Mondays beginning September 13.

 Each week, students should come to class open to discussing death and dying.
 There will be a few reading and writing assignments outside of class.
 (PDFs will be provided.)

 We currently offer tiered ticket pricing in an effort to increase accessibility for all students, regardless of economic situation.
 Our lecture series are available at three ticket prices, with a limited number of no-pay spots available for students who could not otherwise participate.
 This model is intended to support a wider range of students as well as our instructors.
 To learn more about our tiered sliding scale pricing model, please visit our FAQ page.